OpenTermsArchive/contrib-versions/Runescape/Privacy Policy.md

 Our full details are:

 Full name of legal entity: Jagex Limited
 Name of external DPO: Robert Healey
 Email address: DPO@jagex.com
 Postal address: Suite 511, The Greenhouse, The Custard Factory, Gibb Street, Birmingham, B9 4AA.

 You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (_www.ico.org.uk_).
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.

 **CHANGES TO THE PRIVACY POLICY AND YOUR DUTY TO INFORM US OF CHANGES**

-This version was last updated on May 2018 and historic versions can be obtained by contacting us.
+This version was last updated on October 2018 and historic versions can be obtained by contacting us.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.